You may be wondering what to get your board game-loving friends this Christmas. More board games? More gaming accessories? Why not both?

 While it would be great to get something extravagant like a convertible dining/gaming table, there are plenty of smaller accessories and new board games out there for any gamer.
 All it takes is a little touch to add some fun or flavor to game night.

-Here are the best board game gifts of the 2019 holiday season:
+Here are the best board game gifts for 2020:

 2–4 players, 30–45 minutes